aliwwwmo/TelegramScaner/analyzer/README.md

 # Telegram Chat Analyzer

 A comprehensive Telegram chat analysis tool that extracts messages, members, links, and user information from Telegram groups and channels.
-Now with **Telegram Cloud Storage** feature!
+Now with **Telegram Cloud Storage** feature and **Message Links**!

 ## Features